 So this is one secret to athletic success: it’s a physical thing.
 Actually, it’s inadvisable to over-think athletic performance, because thinking opens the door to self-doubt, which is a good thing when challenging cultural assumptions and formulating one’s politics and theology, but pretty much lousy when shooting a free throw with the crowd roaring and the game on the line.

 Rather than thinking, athletes excel by doing—over and over and over, doggedly, unreflectively, with an almost blank-minded religious devotion—through thousands upon thousands of repetitions that make their on-field responses instinctual and on-the-spot creative rather than intellectual.
 And accomplishing this requires a kind of shutting out of the larger world in favor of a single-minded obsession with one’s chosen sport.

-This is why athletes are so often astonishing performers but dull human beings, so much so that when one of them is espied reading a book or saying something remotely unbland in an interview, he tends to draw jibes from teammates, along with attention from newspaper columnists who brand them as decidedly oddball “intellectuals.”
+This is why athletes are so often astonishing performers but dull human beings, so much so that when they are espied reading a book or saying something remotely unbland in an interview, they tend to draw jibes from teammates, along with attention from newspaper columnists who brand them as decidedly oddball “intellectuals.”

 Is it even possible to excel at the level required for professional sports without developing a powerful narcissism that shuts out anything that would compete for the athlete’s attention?
 That’s a challenge that many athletes, understandably enough, find it difficult to overcome.